stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   faces, hence making this space fully continuous;

-* ``Wchi`` is the space of scalar functions used to store coordinates in LFRic, fully discontinuous except for the coordinate order ``0`` when it becomes the ``W0`` space (i.e. fully continuous).
+* ``Wchi`` is the space of scalar functions used to store coordinates in LFRic.
+It is fully discontinuous except for the coordinate order ``0`` when it becomes the ``W0`` space (i.e. fully continuous).
 Please see the next section for more details on this function space.

 In addition to the specific function space metadata, there are also three generic function space metadata descriptors mentioned in